MarksMultiverse/MMblog/content/docs/AZURE-automate-testdb-azuresql.md

 To top it all of you could add a schedule so you have a fresh test database on the moment that you prefer.
 ![Schedule the runbook](/AZURE-automate-testdb-sql/schedule1.jpg)

-The full script is available here
+That's all there is to it!